Cosmian/kms/documentation/docs/algorithms.md

 Although there is no specific FIPS standard for hybrid encryption, the ECIES encryption scheme is based on FIPS compliant cryptographic primitives only and uses the same algorith as the Salsa Sealed Boxes.
-It supports the entire family of NIST P curves, with the exception of `P-192`, and uses AES-128-GCM for encryption and SHAKE 128 for hashing.
+It supports the entire family of NIST P curves, with the exception of `P-192`, and uses SHAKE 128 for hashing uses AES-128-GCM for encryption and .

 ## Signature